biodivdev/dwc/README.md

     (use 'dwc.fixes)

-    (fix-id occurrence)
+    (fix-id record)
-    (comment "tries to generate an occurrenceID, if not present, based on institution+collection+number")
+    (comment "tries to generate an recordID, if not present, based on institution+collection+number")

-    (fix-coords occurrence)
+    (fix-coords record)
     (Comment "trie to convert degree latitude longitude fields into decimalLatitude and decimalLongitude")

-    (-fix-> occurrence)
+    (-fix-> record)
-    (comment "apply all fixes, in single or vector of occurrences")
+    (comment "apply all fixes, in single or vector of records")

 #### Validation

     (use 'dwc.validation)

-    (validate occurrence)
+    (validate record)
-    (comment "tries to validate occurrence based on information of http://rs.tdwg.org/dwc/terms/")
+    (comment "tries to validate record based on information of http://rs.tdwg.org/dwc/terms/")

 ### From Java